Time flies like an arrow; fruit flies like a banana: Analysis of the basic ambiguities

 The point of the example is that the correct parsing of the second sentence, "fruit flies like a banana", is not the one that the reader starts to build, by assuming that "fruit" is a noun (the subject), "flies" is the main verb, and "like" as a preposition.
 The reader only discovers that the parsing is incorrect when it gets to the "banana".
-At that point, in order to make sense of the sentence, the reader is forced to re-parse it, with "flies" as the subject, "fruit" as a qualifier of "flies", and "like" as the main verb.
-Additionally, the insects known as "fruit flies" do indeed enjoy bananas, adding yet another valid reading of the sentence.
+At that point, in order to make sense of the sentence, the reader is forced to reparse it, with "fruit flies" as the subject and "like" as the main verb.

 The first sentence predisposes the reader towards the incorrect parsing of the second.
-After re-parsing the second, it becomes clear that the first sentence could be re-parsed in the same way.
+After reparsing the second, it becomes clear that the first sentence could be re-parsed in the same way.

 The sentence "time flies like an arrow" is in fact often used to illustrate syntactic ambiguity.

 Modern English speakers understand the sentence to unambiguously mean "Time passes fast, as fast as an arrow travels".
 But the sentence is syntactically ambiguous and alternatively could be interpreted as meaning, for example: